Faiza-D/Iris-Flower-Classification/README.md

 Enhance the GUI with additional functionalities or visualizations.
 License

-This project is distributed under the (insert your preferred license, e.g., MIT License).
+This project is distributed under the  MIT License.
 See the LICENSE file for details.